ohboyd/media_lists/README.md

 - AWS S3 & Active Storage for imbedded images and other attachments

 - Action Text for user-friendly Rich Text formatting

-- http_basic_authenticate_with for simple authentication throughout the application

 ## Worthwhile Gems